Constructive Fellows

 BIO

 Rasmus Agger began his journalistic life in the Danish Broadcasting Corporation’s news desk, DR Nyheder as reporter at the foreign desk and P3 Nyhederne.
 He graduated from the Danish School of Media and Journalism and has studied International Relations at University Tec De Monterrey in Mexico City.
 For the last 5 years Rasmus been working at the award-winning Ultra Nyt which covers news for children and teens.
-Currently, Rasmus Agger is a lead editor in DR B&U.
+Currently, Rasmus Agger is a lead editor in DR B&U. Contact Rasmus: ra@constructiveinstitute.org

-During his fellowship Rasmus wishes to investigate and develop how medias can raise the representativeness of young people from vulnerable housing areas.
+During his fellowship Rasmus wishes to investigate and develop how media can raise the representativeness of young people from vulnerable housing areas.
 In addition, the project will look at whether a constructive coverage of the areas can lift children and young people’s experience of reflection in the media.

 René Ryom